percyfal/pytest-ngsfixtures/_sources/usage.rst.txt

 layout fixtures by use of the ``request.getfuncargvalue`` function.

 Grouping fixtures in test directories
 +++++++++++++++++++++++++++++++++++++++

 When parametrizing fixtures over several conditions, it may be of interest to group fixtures in separate parametrized test directories.
-This can be achieved by using the `testdir` fixture option, as the following example shows:
+This can be achieved by using the `testunit` fixture option, as the following example shows:

 .. code-block:: python

-   @pytest.mark.parametrize("testdir", ["context1", "context2"])
+   @pytest.mark.parametrize("testunit", ["context1", "context2"])
-   def test_with_context(samples, ref, testdir):
+   def test_with_context(samples, ref, testunit):
        # Do something with data
        # Sample data will end up in context1/data, reference data in
        # context1/ref for context1 and so on